-the Fed seemed reluctant to focus on dealing with rising inflation.
+Making policy decisions "informed" by employment shortfalls from a goal "that is not directly measurable" has the potential to impart an asymmetric, inflationary bias in policy (Blinder [1998], Ruge-Murcia [2003]).
+Thus, in 2021, even with the unemployment rate at record lows and other measures of labor utilization also high, the Fed seemed reluctant to focus on dealing with rising inflation.
 In addition, the Fed's 2019 review of its policy framework and its adoption of asymmetric flexible average inflation targeting meant it no longer even has a clearly defined inflation target.

-The desire for central banks to do more - to not hold back a strong recovery - clashes with the view expressed in 1955 by then Federal Reserve Chairman William McChesney Martin (1955) who compared the job of the Federal Reserve to that of a "...chaperone who has ordered the punch bowl removed just when the party was really warming up." $(p.
-12)^{24}$
+The desire for central banks to do more-to not hold back a strong recovery clashes with the view expressed in 1955 by then Federal Reserve Chairman William McChesney Martin who compared the job of the Federal Reserve to that of a "... chaperone who has ordered the punch bowl removed just when the party was really warming up."24

 An inability to credibly commit to low inflation policies, combined with an incentive to seek short-term reductions in unemployment were central components of many theories of inflation developed in the 1980s.
-Work based on these theories were particularly influential in supporting the idea of independent central banks headed by inflation adverse central bankers - a Rogoff (1985) conservative central banker - or constrained by explicit inflation targets - Bernanke (2005).
-This idea was central to the consensus, as articulated by Bernanke (2005) and Goodfriend (2007), that emerged from the inflation experiences of the 1970s.
+Works based on these theories were particularly influential in supporting the idea of independent central banks headed by inflation adverse central bankers-a Rogoff (1985) conservative central banker-or constrained by explicit inflation targets-Bernanke, Blinder, and McCallum (2005).
+This idea was central to the consensus, as articulated by Bernanke, Blinder, and Mc-Callum (2005) and Goodfriend (2007), that emerged from the inflation experiences of the 1970s.

 Support for this consensus seems to be eroding, suggesting a further risk to the inflation outlook.
-Since 1976, a sample of members of the American Economic Association (AEA) have been surveyed periodically about their views on important macroeconomic and microeconomic questions.
-Recent results from this survey are reported in Geide-Stevenson and La Parra Perez (2021).25 For each of the economic proposition on the survey, respondents were asked whether they agreed (A), agreed with provision (A+P), or disagreed (D).
+Since 1976, a sample of members of the American Economic Association (AEA) has been surveyed periodically about their views on important macroeconomic and microeconomic questions.
+Recent results from this survey are reported in Geide-Stevenson and La Parra Perez (2021).25 For each of the economic propositions on the survey, respondents were asked whether they agreed (A), agreed with provision (A+P), or disagreed (D).

-The top panel of figure 13 reports the results from the 2000, 2011 and 2021 surveys for two propositions: "The Federal Reserve should focus on a low rate of inflation rather than other goals such as employment, economic growth, or asset bubbles" (top panel), and "Management of business cycles should be left to Fed, not to fiscal policy" (bottom panel).
+The top panel of Figure 13 reports the results from the 2000, 2011, and 2021 surveys for two propositions: "The Federal Reserve should focus on a low rate of inflation rather than other goals such as employment, economic growth, or asset bubbles" (top panel), and "Management of business cycles should be left to Fed, not to fiscal policy" (bottom panel).
 For both propositions, there is a declining share of economists agreeing or agreeing with provisions, while the share disagreeing has grown.26 The first of these propositions is central to the rationale for central banks to adopt inflation targeting.
-The fraction of AEA members surveyed who disagreed with this proposition has risen from 28.4 percent in 2000 to 61.6 percent in 2021.
-The fraction agreeing without
+The fraction of AEA members surveyed who disagreed with this proposition has risen from